 - VALENTINES DAY Signs – charge for planting a sign or multiple lawn signs

 - Pumpkin Sales – Purchase from a local vendor or directly from a farm and resell

 - PLANT SALES – Contact local wholesale nurseries

 - Easter and Mother’s Day Plants

 - Holiday Photos – Christmas, Easter, Mother’s Day.
-Provide a fun backdrop, families/Individuals have photos taken before and after Church, after school, etc. Photos edited and emailed for a fee. ($5-$10)
+Provide a fun backdrop, families/Individuals have photos taken before and after Church, after school, etc. Photos are edited and emailed for a fee. ($5-$10)

 - Sell Your Group’s Cookbook – Gather recipes from your group and compile a cookbook to sell.
-Either copy pages yourself, create a professional-looking booklet (Staples Booklet Printing), or contact a cookbook online printer.
+Either copy pages yourself, create a professional-looking booklet (Staples Booklet Printing) or contact a cookbook online printer.

-- Sell Ad Space – In your Yearbooks, church bulletins, School play and concert programs, etc.
+- Sell Ad Space – In your Yearbooks, church bulletins, School play, and concert programs, etc.

-(Some of these can even be done live on zoom, or other ways online.
+(Some of these can even be done live on Zoom, or other ways online.
 Or record these and people can “purchase” the link to rewatch them at their convenient time.)

 - Sports Clinics (Basketball, Tennis, Soccer, etc.)

 - Craft Nights (teach a variety of crafts such as candlemaking, crochet, quilting, needlepoint, etc.)